BornAgainCoder7/bornagaincoder7/README.md

 Hello, world!
 My name is Christopher Bueker.

-I am a developer and SEO strategist, and the founder of [SunPathSEO.com](https://www.sunpathseo.com).
+I am a web developer and SEO strategist, and the founder of [SunPathSEO.com](https://www.sunpathseo.com).

 Highlighted Contributions to Open Source: